cbillowes/curious-programmer-copernicium/articles/2019/2019-02-15-change-message-of-the-day.md

 ---
-title: "Greet users with the message of the day"
+title: 'Greet users with the message of the day'
 date: 2019-02-15 05:00:00 +0200
 photo: curious.jpg
 credit: Clarice Bouwer